PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Store the user name and password credentials directly in the source code.
 No further action is needed because the source code is stored in a private repository.

 ### 124. A developer is updating an application deployed on AWS Elastic Beanstalk.
 The new version is incompatible with the old version.
-To successfully deploy the update, a full cutover to the new, updated version must be performed on all instances at one time, with the ability to roll back changes in case of a deployment failure in the new version.
+To successfully deploy the update, a full cut over to the new, updated version must be performed on all instances at one time, with the ability to roll back changes in case of a deployment failure in the new version.
 How can this be performed with the LEAST amount of downtime?

 - [ ] Use the Elastic Beanstalk All at once deployment policy to update all instances simultaneously.
 - [ ] Perform an Elastic Beanstalk Rolling with additional batch deployment.
-- [ ] Deploy the new version in a new Elastic Beanstalk environment and swap environment URLs.
+- [x] Deploy the new version in a new Elastic Beanstalk environment and swap environment URLs.
-- [x] Perform an Elastic Beanstalk Rolling deployment.
+- [ ] Perform an Elastic Beanstalk Rolling deployment.

 ### 125. A developer is writing a web application that must share secure documents with end users.
 The documents are stored in a private Amazon S3 bucket.
 The application must allow only authenticated users to download specific documents when requested, and only for a duration of 15 minutes.
 How can the developer meet these requirements?